MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software-/doc/quickstart.md

 - **Conda**

-No need for source to activate the conda environment.
-Just use the command line directly.
+Command line doesn't require sourcing the conda environment.
+You can directly use the dnbc4tools path for execution.

 ```shell
 $miniconda3/envs/dnbc4tools/bin/dnbc4tools